Are preservative-free eye drops better for you?

 It’s clear that preservative-free eye drops are believed to cause less irritation to the surface of your eyes when used regularly, but what if you only use eye drops occasionally?
 Although the inclusion of preservatives makes it more likely that you’ll be able to use up your eye drops before they expire, there are other factors to consider.

 It’s also recommended by the NHS that eye drops containing preservatives may be less well suited to those who wear contact lenses or expect to use eye drops more than four times a day.
 On top of that, it’s important to think about the overall level of preservatives making contact with the surface of your eye.
-For example, if you use other eye treatments that contain preservatives, you may be best to choose a preservative-free or gentle preservative type of eye drops in order to avoid irritation caused by excessive preservative exposure.[2]
+For example, if you use other eye treatments that contain preservatives, you may be best to choose a preservative-free or gently preserved type of eye drops in order to avoid irritation caused by excessive preservative exposure.[2]

 Finally, it may be worthwhile to consider when and where you’ll be using eye drops.
 For daytime use, minor irritation may be less noticeable because you’re busy and distracted with your everyday tasks.
-If you find the irritation from traditional preservative-containing eye drops will prevent you from concentrating, then a gentle preservative alternative such as TheraTears® Dry or Tired Eye Drops may be the better choice.
+If you find the irritation from traditional preservative-containing eye drops will prevent you from concentrating, then a gently preserved alternative such as TheraTears® Dry or Tired Eye Drops may be the better choice.
 As well as containing quickly broken down preservatives to maintain sterility while limiting irritation, these drops also contain witch hazel to reduce puffiness and redness around your eyes.

 Resources: